 Graduated Repayment Plan

-With this repayment plan, you will start off by paying lower monthly payments.
+With this loan repayment program, you will start off by paying lower monthly payments.
 The monthly payments will keep increasing over time, typically every two years.
-With a graduated repayment, you will end up paying more for your loan over a period of time but it helps make your monthly payments more manageable when you are just starting out.
+With a graduated repayment, you will end up paying more for your loan over a period of time.
+However, it helps make your monthly payments more manageable when you are just starting out.

 Extended Repayment Plan

 A 25-year extended repayment plan allows you to extend the life of your loan repayment for up to 25 years.
-This means you pay lower monthly payments as compared to the standard or graduated repayment plans but you will end up paying a higher amount because of the accrued interest over the extended timeline.
+This means you pay lower monthly payments as compared to the standard or graduated repayment plans.
+However, you will end up paying a higher amount because of the accrued interest over the extended timeline.

 Income-based Repayment Plan